Logging messages from functions and procedures

 You can manage the level of log event data stored in the event table by setting the log level.
 Before logging, use this setting to make sure you’re capturing the log message severity.

-You can log messages from function and procedure handler code written in the following languages, including when the handler code is written with Snowpark APIs.
+You can log messages from code written in the following languages, including when handler code is written with Snowpark APIs.

 Language / Type